Overview

 Agent State Management

-task_id: Reference to continue multi-turn conversationsoutput: Array of messages with agent’s responseusage: Token consumption details
+id: Pass asprevious_response_idto continue multi-turn conversationsoutput: Array of output items with the agent’s responseusage: Token consumption details

 Best Practices